Family and Relationships

 We understand the importance of securing your financial future, and we work tirelessly to achieve optimal outcomes tailored to your unique circumstances.
 Trust us to handle your financial settlement with the utmost professionalism and commitment, allowing you to move forward confidently.
 Your financial well-being is our priority, and we’re here to secure the best settlement on your behalf.

-Taking full instructions on the history of the parties and the relationship, the children, the financial positions and contributions of both parties, the nature and extent of the matrimonial assets and proposals for division of property; considering and advising upon the relevant common law and legislative provisions in relation to contributions and other relevant factors; explaining the court process and particularly the requirement for endeavours to be made to negotiate an agreement before commencing proceedings; communicating with the other party to attempt to negotiate an agreement – and, if successful, the drafting, signing and making of consent orders by the court; failing agreement, preparing, signing, filing and serving an application for orders/receiving, reviewing and responding to any application; briefing any necessary barrister as instructed; liaising with any witnesses; attending at all necessary conferences and court appearances; finalising the matter after final orders are made; all other necessary attendances and communications.
+Taking full instructions on the history of the parties and the relationship, the children, the financial positions and contributions of both parties, the nature and extent of the matrimonial assets and proposals for division of property; a Chelmsford Divorce Asset Protection Lawyer can provide advice on protecting and managing assets as part of the divorce and financial settlement process.considering and advising upon the relevant common law and legislative provisions in relation to contributions and other relevant factors; explaining the court process and particularly the requirement for endeavours to be made to negotiate an agreement before commencing proceedings; communicating with the other party to attempt to negotiate an agreement – and, if successful, the drafting, signing and making of consent orders by the court; failing agreement, preparing, signing, filing and serving an application for orders/receiving, reviewing and responding to any application; briefing any necessary barrister as instructed; liaising with any witnesses; attending at all necessary conferences and court appearances; finalising the matter after final orders are made; all other necessary attendances and communications.

 The scope of work covered by our retainer is confined to the financial settlement and not unusual additional work, for instance, disputes or advice on tax issues.
 If the work on the matter exceeds the normal reasonable bounds there will be additional charges.